Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 A Simple Twitch Bot, that regularly posts questions into a twitch channel that can be answered by the viewers.
 This bot was built for the streamer https://twitch.tv/HansiPowers

+New features can freely be tested in the chat of https://twitch.tv/dota_quiz

 # User Guide

 TODO